Hans Andreas Limi: Party politics

+In March 2023, he announced his candidacy for the deputy leadership, succeeding retiring Ketil Solvik-Olsen.
+He was endorsed by the party county chapters of Viken, Oslo, Rogaland, Innlandet and Vestland, in addition to the Progress Party's Youth.
+Limi was formally elected at the party convention on 30 April.

+Local politics

 Limi was a member of the executive committee of Skien city council (his home town) from 1983 to 1987.
 In the 1987 Norwegian local elections he was elected to Oslo city council, but he took leave from his position in 1989.
 He became city commissioner of finance in Oslo when he took over after Sverre Frich, Jr. in April 1991, and sat throughout the year.